GummyisHear/ddos-protection/README.md

 * Know how packets work on your server
 * Know how to use a Linux VPS (I used Ubuntu)
 * Know a little bit of bash scripting
-* Know how to use ChatGPT for troubleshooting lol

 # IMPORTANT!
 Client Changes
 This script simply won't work for you if you don't do these changes. <br>